cadbox1/prawn-stack/README.md

 ### Ideas

-1. Document the inspirations for this project, particularly from the LAMP stack.
 1. Setup integration tests.
 1. Setup a cron to hit an endpoint every 5 minutes.
 This can also act as a monitoring solution.
 1. Clarify node_modules folders, possibly with yarn v2.
 1. Setup a materialized view and a cron to refresh it every 5 minutes.
 1. Set a maximum Lambda concurrency.
 1. Use [serverless-postgres](https://github.com/MatteoGioioso/serverless-pg) for connecting to postgres.
-1. Explain provisioned concurrency.
+1. Setup provisioned concurrency.
 1. Move backend and frontend dev environments into docker.

 ### Done.

+- Document the inspirations for this project.
 - Setup frontend with nextjs.
 - Setup pageViews in deployed environment.
 - Set the NAT Gateways to 0 after being charged.
 Lucky I had a Budget!